tvsnarayana/tech-interview-handbook/front-end/css.md

 **What techniques/processes do you use?**

 **What are the different ways to visually hide content (and make it available only for screen readers)?**

+- `visibility: hidden`.
+However the element is still in the flow of the page, and still takes up space.
+- `width: 0; height: 0`.
+Make the element not take up any space on the screen at all, resulting in not showing it.
+- `position; absolute; left: -99999px`.
+Position it off the screen.
+- `text-indent: -9999px`.
+This only works on text within the `block` elements.

+I would go with the absolute positioning approach, as it has the least caveats and works for most elements.

 **Have you ever used a grid system, and if so, what do you prefer?**